Discovering Subgroups with Exceptional Survival Characteristics: Experiments

 \subsection{Synthetic Data}

 We start by evaluating on data with known ground truth.
 To this end, we generate data as follows.
 We sample $p=10$ feature variables $\mathbf{X}_j$ from a uniform distribution $\mathcal{U}(0,1)$, and the survival time $T$ from a Weibull distribution for its configurability, $\weibull(1.5,5)$.
 Subject to $10\%$ uniform censoring, we create a dataset of $n=10\,000$ subjects.
 We randomly choose $k \leq p$ features (here, $k=2$) and sample corresponding bounds, creating a rule that covers 20\% of the feature space.
 We randomly split the subjects into those to be included in the subgroup (20\%) and those not (80\%).
 We ensure the feature values for the samples designated not to belong to the subgroup to be outside the rule bounds across conditional features.
 We then do the same to the subjects designated to belong to the subgroup so they fulfill the rule but also resample their outcomes from a Weibull distribution having the same shape of $1.5$ as the overall population, but a different scale of $1$.
-In other words, subgroup subjects experience their event $5\times$ earlier on expectation.
-Now that we have our benchmark, we can vary the data or the subgroup generation parameters.
+In other words, subjects experience their event $5\times$ earlier in the planted subgroup than outside, on expectation.
+With our benchmark, we can vary the data or the subgroup generation parameters.